JohnPlamoottil/arangetram2025/README.md

 - [x] making the uploads specific to the accordian
 - [x] set up schema in Mongoose for the various categories
-- [x] need to test in postman (https://www.w3schools.com/howtohowto_js_accordion.asp) FAQ documentation for accordion dropdown
+- [x] need to test in postman
+- [ ] rotation of images
+- [ ] multiple image upload and video
+- [ ] have videos compressed before uploading .. max limit is 100MB
+(https://www.w3schools.com/howtohowto_js_accordion.asp)
+FAQ documentation for accordion dropdown